 You can use either ex.ToString() to get a long detailed info about the error like the one below.

-Reading data from Serial Port
+Receiving data from Serial Port using vb.net

 Before reading and writing into the serial port, We should open a connection using MyCOMPort.Open() method (here MyCOMPort is the name of the serial port object created in the previous code.